chrisdiana/clog.js/README.md

 ##CLog.js

-Use this simple library to render `console.log` messages to the front-end by.
+Use this simple library to render `console.log` messages to the front-end.
-"Why?!
-We have DevTools!", you ask.
+*"Why?!
+We have DevTools!"*, you ask.
 This can come in handy if you are debugging on an online code playground (like JSFiddle, CodePen).

 ###How to use it